PeterWangIntel/crosswalk-website/Crosswalk-on-Android.md

   * APK wrapper by calling runtime Java API
   * HTML/JavaScript/CSS files
   * Generated from APK template
-  * Runtime is shared by each web application via library sharing
+  * Runtime is shared by each web application via library sharing( for the shared mode).
+Besides, runtime also can be bundled with web app APK( for the embedded mode).
  * Runtime
   * Runtime Java API, which is simple and easy to use
   * API extension infrastructure